Published March 24, 2014, all rights reserved.

 Finally, Mr. Yusem sent me a black and white glossy 8×10 photo, an original of a prototype chassis built by Autometric in 1962 to demonstrate the Chromatron to various manufactures.
 The arrow points to the encoding section which could be changed for different encodings required for 1 gun or 3 gun Chromatrons.
 Mr. Yusem said Sony transistorized the chassis, which he felt was an achievement for that time.
 Thank you very much for this piece of history sir.

 I feel honored to have spoken to these pioneering electrical engineers from the early days of development work on the Chromatron and to share their stories.
-We would like to learn more and will update you further.
+We barely scratched the surface and would like to learn more.
+We will update you further.

 Thank you Laurie for making it happen.